asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 This demo shows how one can start up a confidential TDVM whose TDVM image is protected with JinDisk.
 It provides tools that (1) can convert a plain TD virtual machine (VM) image into a JinDisk-protected one and (2) can use a JinDisk-protected VM image to start up a confidential VM.
 During the VM startup, a customizable process of remote attestation is triggered to fetch the root key that can unlock the JinDisk-protected VM image.

-This demonstration is presently designed for Intel TDX, although it can also be executed on non-TEE environment (albeit with inferior security assurances).
+This demonstration is presently designed for Intel TDX, although it can also be executed in a non-TEE environment (albeit with inferior security assurances).

 ## High-level Workflow